Want to browse some retro Manchester City shirts? Read on…

 Favourite player: Georgi Kinkladze – one of the most skillful players ever.

 Favourite kit: The 1981 home shirt.
 I am a real sucker for these early 80s kit – this is so retro.
 Available from Classic Football Shirts (see below for link)

 Classic Football Shirts set themselves apart from many other companies by the fact that their shirts are all original shirts from the dates listed, not reproductions trying to replicate a classic shirt.
 All shirts come with condition details – ie whether they are in Mint Condition, As New, etc, etc. The prices are slightly higher but you are really getting a piece of history.

-They have almost 500 classic Manchester City shirts and pieces of kit from 1972 to the present day.
+They have around 500 classic Manchester City shirts and pieces of kit from the early 70s to the present day.

-These include the classic 1981 home shirt (above) worn by City in the Centenary FA Cup Final against Spurs that same year, with an embroidered coat of arms and Centenary Cup Final Wembley 1981 detail.
+These include the classic 1981 home shirt (above left) worn by City in the Centenary FA Cup Final against Spurs that same year, with an embroidered coat of arms and Centenary Cup Final Wembley 1981 detail.
 City lost the final 3-2 in a replay which featured the famous Ricky Villa wondergoal.

 City finished 12th in the league that season, thanks mainly to an upturn in fortunes brought about by a change of manager from Malcolm Allison to John Bond.
 City made easy work of the initial rounds of the FA Cup beating Crystal Palace 4-0 in the Third Round and then Norwich 6-0 in the Fourth Round.
 They kept up their record of not conceding a goal with a 1-0 Fifth Round win against Peterborough.
 The Quarter-Finals and Semi-Final ties provided more of a test, beating Everton in a replay and Ipswich after extra-time respectively.
 The Final is remembered for Rick Villa’s goal, but that came in a replay, with the first game ending 1-1 with Tommy Hutchison scoring both the goals.